Compare personal loans vs remortgaging

 - He can easily get approved.
 With good credit, and because he is asking for a smaller sum, Matthew has a good chance of being approved for a competitive fixed-rate loan.

 - He can keep the monthly repayments affordable.
 Matthew can afford the higher monthly outgoing over the next 5 years.

 - The overall cost works out less.
 The total amount of interest he would pay on the 5-year loan works out to be less than the additional interest and fees he would incur by remortgaging.

 * This is a fictional, but realistic, example.

 Using a personal loan as a down paymentWhile it’s theoretically possible to take out a personal loan and use that towards a down payment to secure a larger loan, most lenders prohibit this.
 Even if you are granted the loan, chances are that the mortgage provider will reject your mortgage application.

-Personal loans can be good for borrowing relatively small amounts over the short period of time and paying less interest overall.
-Remortgaging offers you the flexibility to borrow larger amounts for major expenditures and spread the cost over a longer period of time.
-Before you make any big financial commitments, you should talk with a financial advisor and compare your options.
+Personal loans can be good for borrowing relatively small amounts over a short period and paying less interest overall.
+Remortgaging offers you the flexibility to borrow larger amounts for major expenditures and spreads the cost over a longer time.
+Before you make any big financial commitments, you should talk with a financial adviser and compare your options.
 Whichever you choose, have your finances in order and understand the full impact of each type of loan when you apply.

 Frequently asked questions

 More guides on Finder